site is listed on the science, engineering and technology section of

 Moreover, neither is able to lose sufficient control over the available bonding electrons to form a metallic bonding orbital.

-The precise definition of a covalent bond may surprise you, because at this stage it is important to emphasise that all bonds are electrostatic.
+The precise definition of a covalent bond may surprise you, because at this stage it is important to emphasise that all bonds are forces of electrostatic attraction.
 Too often, covalent bonds are made to sound like diplomatic pacts based on an agreement between two atoms to share a pair of electrons.

 Definition: A covalent bond between two atoms is the electrostatic attraction of the two nuclei for a shared pair of electrons in a bonding orbital formed by the overlap of two singly occupied atomic orbitals (or, in the case of a dative covalent bond, sometimes known as a coordinate bond, formed by the overlap with a vacant orbital of an atomic orbital containing a pair of electrons).